Dexalot/dexalot-docs/docs/PortfolioSub.md

 Processes the message coming from the bridge

-*Only process DEPOSIT messages as it is the only message that can be sent to the portfolio sub Even when the contract is paused, this method is allowed for the messages that are in flight to complete properly.
-Pause for upgrade, then wait to make sure no messages are in fligh then upgrade*
+*DEPOSIT messages are the only message that can be sent to the portfolio sub for the moment Even when the contract is paused, this method is allowed for the messages that are in flight to complete properly.
+CAUTION: if Paused for upgrade, wait to make sure no messages are in fligh then upgrade.*

 #### Parameters